Xrayez/godot-anl/README.md

 The original Accidental Noise Library uses Simplex noise for some of the noise generation methods, implementation of which might be patented for uses in 3D and higher for textured image synthesis.
-I'm not a lawyer, but I think using only 2D implementation of Simplex noise should be safe.
+I'm not a lawyer, but I think using 2D implementation of Simplex noise should be safe.
 I need to find that out someday.

-I might look into integrating OpenSimplex noise instead, someday, with enough skills and help from the community.
+I might look into integrating OpenSimplex noise instead, if this is the case.